fardmuhammad/DVD-List/README.md

         - Featured (boolean)

 ## How to run it?
-Clone the repo to your favorite IDE, and run `npm start` to see it run on localhost.
+Clone the repo to your favorite IDE, and run `npm install`.

-It can also be built with `npm run build`.
+Then run `npm start` to see it run on localhost.